-Three main types of evidence are acceptable for requesting TEA designation by USCIS:
+Three main types of evidence are acceptable for requesting TEA designation:

 - Geographic data and population statistics obtained from the U.S. Office of Management and Budget that shows that an area qualifies as a rural TEA

 - Up-to-date unemployment data obtained from the U.S. Bureau of Labor Statistics Local Area Unemployment Statistics (LAUS) program showing that the area meets the requirements for a high unemployment TEA.